Charlotte Dune's Lagoon

 Members come and go, depending on their schedules and needs, but some folks come almost every week and many have been with us since the very beginning.

-Act 3: The Future of the Group and Archives
+Act 3: The Future and You!

 For now, we’re keeping the group free.
 I consider it an act of service to my community.
 Take what you need and leave the rest.